 They applied this principle not only to friends and people they knew well, but to any stranger who needed their assistance.
-The courteous attention they showed to every person reflected their mother's Christian teaching, and brings to mind the words of Saint Paul that we read today: "Conduct yourselves wisely toward outsiders, making the most of the time.
+The courteous attention they showed to every person reflected their mother's Christian teaching, and brings to mind the words of Saint Paul: "Conduct yourselves wisely toward outsiders, making the most of the time.
 Let your speech always be gracious, seasoned with salt, so that you may know how to answer every one" (Colossians 4: 5-6).
 Paul was encouraging his readers to be effective in spreading the Gospel by being gracious in speech and behavior; Cosmas and Damian did so by representing Christ in their medical treatment, always accompanying it with prayer.

 Having agreed to be "unmercenary" in their work, the two men were more strongly bonded even than many brothers are.
 But the bond was broken, in a sad and curious way, for a period of several years.
 A very sick woman, deeply grateful to the brothers for having cured her, offered Damian the small gift she could afford: three eggs.
 She insisted that he accept them "in the name of the Life-Creating Trinity."
 Damian felt that he could not refuse.